 - The visitor’s timings are 5:00 AM to 8:00 PM from April to September.
 During the winter months of October to March, the timing is 6:00 AM to 8:00 PM.
 Open on all days of the week.

 - You need at least an hour and half to see the garden properly.
 If architecture and birding interests you, you can easily spend half a day there.

 - The closest Metro Station is Jor Bagh on Yellow Line.
 Khan Market on Violet line You need to walk for about 10 minutes or take an auto rickshaw from there.

-Enjoy Lodhi Garden Heritage Walk with A Best Tourist Guide in India.
+Lodhi Garden Heritage Walk with Best Tourist Guide in Delhi.

 I hope You Enjoy a Heritage Walk at Lodhi Garden…..Thank You: I really Appreciate Your Time